canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 -->
 The new feature can be tested manually by applying an annotation on the machine/node, waiting for the process to finish by checking for the `k8sd.io/in-place-upgrade-status` annotation and then checking for the version of the node through the Kubernetes API e.g. `kubectl get node`.
 A timeout should be set for waiting on the upgrade process.

-The tests can be integrated into the CI with the CAPD infrastructure provider.
+The tests can be integrated into the CI the same way with the CAPD infrastructure provider.

 The upgrade should be performed with the `localPath` option.
 Under Pebble the process would replace the `kubernetes` binary with the binary provided in the annotation value.